zeh/unite-planner/README.md

 ## TODO

-* Make CSS support less idiotic (e.g. allow nesting)
 * Add polyfills/babel - it's not using any
   * Use include() (enable in TS)
-* Allow picking visual options
-  * Add support for `useLocalTimezone`
+  * Add support for `useLocalTimezone` for display options
-* Allow selecting specific sessions
-* Saves settings as hash/persistent data

 ## Contributing